-New!
-Exclusive Trophy Peacock Bass Fishery - The Uneuixi River
+New Exclusive Peacock Bass Fishery - Brazil

-The Uneuixi River is back!
+The Uneuixi River

 The Reserve is one of the Amazon's last remnants of untouched trophy peacock bass fishing.
 The upper half of the concession has never been sportfished.
 Both sections have many lagoons and oxbow lakes.

-Uneuixi is a new and exotic destination deep in the jungle, but the operation will follow River Plate’s well-proven standards.
+The Roçado fishery is a new and exotic destination deep in the jungle, but the operation will follow River Plate’s well-proven standards.

 Peacock Bass Fishing Facts: